 Consumers of corporate training and eLearning (aka.
 Your learners) are changing – fast.
 Their priorities, training needs, and methods of learning are diverging from the well-beaten paths we've mapped out in the past.

 Many learners these days are from 'generation Y or Z'.
-That means that they've grown up with the Internet, had access to it in school, and are early-adopters of new technology.
-Older learners are also becoming more and more technologically literate (even my 86-year-old grandmother uses Facebook!).
+That means that they've grown up with the Internet, had access to it in school, and are early adopters of new technology.
+Older learners are also becoming more and more technologically literate (even our 86-year-old grandmother uses Facebook!).
 That means eLearning that's not been thoroughly developed, tested, and re-tested is going to stick out like a sore thumb.
-It sounds obvious, but where before tech glitches might have been explained away as 'just a bug,' that won't cut it with the 2016 learner.
-If you aren't able to make your courses work, they're not going to respect your message.
+It sounds obvious, but where before tech glitches might have been explained away as 'just a bug,' that won't cut it with the modern learner.
+If you aren't able to make your courses work, they're not going to respect your programs.
+It's that simple!

 Collaboration then is a great way of fostering learning.
 But the statistics show that this doesn't translate into corporate training.
 Bersin-Deloitte reported recently that while 87% of workers say sharing knowledge with co-workers is vital for their jobs, only 34% of the L&D organizations they surveyed were investing in social learning tools.
 So for 2016, it's all about making the collective knowledge more available in learning programs, encouraging social interaction, and including flexible collaborative elements.